ahmedaman120/DOM-Tree/README.md

 </body>
 </html>

-and the Tree Structure would be:
+and the Tree Structure would be:file:///home/vshenoy/DOM%20structure.png

  html
           |